senaite/senaite.core/docs/scripts/users_console.rst

 The plugin commands are useful on headless deployments.
-For example, to temporarily take an LDAP plugin out of group introspection during a maintenance operation:
+For example, to temporarily take an LDAP plugin out of group introspection during a maintenance operation, `select` it and `toggle` the interface by its row
+number:

 .. code-block:: text

-   deactivate pasldap IGroupIntrospection
-   commit
+   select plugin pasldap   # note the row of IGroupIntrospection toggle 3 commit
    # ... run the maintenance ...
-   activate pasldap IGroupIntrospection
+   select plugin pasldap
+   toggle 3
    commit